viveksolanki216/Learning-MLE/Version_Control_System/README.git.md

 - Author
 - Complete snapshot of the project

-**Git Status:**

-  - Working Directory: The directory where we are working on the project.
+**Commiting best practices:**
+- Commit often. i.e. different commits for different features. i.e. bug fix, feature addition, typo.

+**Do we need to add the changes to the staging area everytime before commit?**
+- No, we can directly commit the changes to the repository using `git commit -am "message"`.
+This will add all the changes to the staging area and commit them to the repository.
-  - Staging Area: The area where we stage the changes before committing them to the repository.
+- But this is not recommended as we can't review the changes before committing them to the repository.
-  - Repository: The directory where the changes are committed.
-- Staging and Committing
-  - `git status`
-  - `git add .`
-  - `git commit -m "Message"`